EPA Won't Enforce R-410A Installation Ban for Now, But AIM Act Threshold Drops to 15 Pounds

 A three-zone ductless mini-split system can contain 14-18 pounds of R-410A depending on line set length.
 That puts many residential multi-zone installations over the 15-pound threshold.
 Check charge amounts before assuming a residential system is exempt.

-The previous 50-pound threshold meant only large commercial systems needed formal leak tracking.
-At 15 pounds, the following system types are now included:
+The Section 608 leak-repair regime applied at a 50-pound charge, so only large commercial systems needed formal leak tracking.
+Under the AIM Act's Subpart C rule, the trigger drops to a 15-pound full charge, and the following system types are now included:

 - Multi-zone ductless mini-splits with three or more indoor units (typically 14-20 lbs)